slatedocs/slate/source/index.html.md

 </aside>

 ##Getting an Access Token
-**POST /oauth/token**

-For this, we will craft a POST request to https://api.bankvision.com/oauth/token that presents our various bits and asks for a reusable token.
+For this, we will craft a POST request that presents our various bits and asks for a reusable token.
 The required parameters must be passed as form-urlencoded.
 The required parameters are:

+### HTTP Request

+`POST /oauth/token`

+### Query Parameters

 Parameter | Info
 ----------|---------